 Our compliance department reviews and investigates unusual activities to determine on a case-by-case basis whether the activities could be classified as suspicious.
-Because of this, our compliance department might in some cases reach out to you by sending an email from firstname.lastname@example.org to request additional information.
+Because of this, our compliance department may reach out to you by emailing from email@example.com to request additional information.

 If our compliance department determines that a transaction is suspicious, this could result in - among others - notifications to the Financial Intelligence Unit and offboarding of the customer.
 In addition, Bitvavo is obliged to notify all transactions exceeding the value of €15.000 to the Financial Intelligence Unit.